troyvassalotti/troyv.dev/blog/i-logged-my-migraines-for-a-year.md

 2. Did one day of the week have a higher migraine occurrence? (_Mondays & Saturdays tied at 12_).
 3. Can I pinpoint a trigger or two and take my preventative care to the next level? (_Spoiler Alert: not quite_).

-I thought I'd have more graphs than I do, but I didn't want this project to consume me and I knew I'd be making improvements for next year anyway.
+I thought I'd have more graphs than I do, but I didn't want this project to consume me.

 ## What Did I Find?
 My main goal was to create calendar heat map detailing each migraine day, color coded by the main trigger, and I'd say I succeeded.